 Mayreau is the island for that true barefoot Caribbean getaway.

-We had a chef who cooked our meals, accompanied by delicious French wines.
-A bartender created artisanal drinks – chocolate martinis, anyone?
+A chef cooks your meals, accompanied by delicious French wines.
+A bartender creates artisanal drinks – chocolate martinis, anyone?

 Shared villa experience: